A comprehensive suite of guidance, advice and support for delivering quality, safety and efficiency in the use of medicines.

-Summaries of the best available evidence to inform local NHS planning and decision-making, for selected new medicines, or for existing medicines with new indications, and unlicensed or off-label medicines.
+Summaries of the best available evidence to inform local NHS planning and decision-making, for selected new medicines, off-label use of licensed medicines and unlicensed medicines.

-NICE medicines practice guidelines provide recommendations for good practice for those individuals and organisations involved in governing, commissioning, prescribing and decision-making about medicines.
-The outputs have a wide range of audiences across both health and social care environments.More about Medicines practice guidelines
+NICE guidelines provide recommendations for good practice for those individuals and organisations involved in governing, commissioning, prescribing and decision-making about medicines.
+The outputs have a wide range of audiences across both health and social care environments.Find guidelines

-- highlight issues of medicines safety, risk and never events to improve medicines safety
+- improve safety through highlighting issues of medicines safety, risk and ‘never events’

-- support the local managed introduction of new medicines
+- support the local introduction of new medicines

 - develop leadership, facilitation, decision-making and management skills

-Associates develop and support local networks, identifying local Affiliates - key people working locally in prescribing and medicines optimisation - to share and exchange information.
+NICE associates develop and support local networks, identifying local affiliates - key people working locally in prescribing and medicines optimisation - to share and exchange information.
 Associates also link with the NICE field team and NICE fellows and scholars.

-NICE Medicines and Prescribing Associates form a community of practice, to support each other as an expert group and develop and disseminate ideas and examples of good practice, as well as receiving information and support from the NICE Medicines and Prescribing Centre.
+Our associates form a community of practice, supporting each other as an expert group.
+They share ideas and examples of good practice, as well as receiving information and support from the medicines and prescribing team at NICE

-Health professionals who are NHS Employees, NHS contractors (or who are employed by NHS contractors) or employees of non-departmental government bodies are eligible to become Associates provided that
+Health professionals who are NHS employees, NHS contractors (or who are employed by NHS contractors) or employees of non-departmental government bodies are eligible, provided that:

 - influencing medicines and prescribing strategy in the NHS is a significant part of their role

-- North of England and Northern Ireland: Louise Picton (firstname.lastname@example.org)
+- North of England and Northern Ireland: Angela Parkin (firstname.lastname@example.org)